Slider Settings

 • Slope

-The Slope slider dictates what percentage of your set Repetition Penalties (all except for Phrase Repetition Penalty) are applied to tokens in context with respect to their distance from the most recent token in context.
+The Slope slider dictates what percentage of your set Repetition Penalty and Presence penalty (which excludes Phrase Repetition Penalty) are applied to tokens.
+Tokens closer to the most recent token cause a greater penalty.
 When disabled, no sloping is applied, and all penalties apply themselves as normal.

 • Dynamic Range

-When enabled, the Dynamic Range toggle makes it so Repetition Penalty settings are only applied to Story text.
-This means that penalties are not applied to Memory, Author's Note, or Lorebook text within .
+When enabled, Dynamic Range makes Repetition Penalty only applied to Story text.
+This means that penalties are not applied to Memory, Author's Note, or Lorebook text.
 Enabling this can allow the AI to mention lore or descriptions mentioned in those sections more often, and prevents the Range slider from being adjusted.

 Alternative Repetition Penalty